David Cronenberg: Unrealized projects

 One of Cronenberg's earliest unproduced film concepts was Roger Pagan, Gynecologist, about a neurotic man who impersonates a medical expert.
 The project was initially conceived in the early 1970s in the form of a novel.

-In the early 1980s Cronenberg attempted to make a film adaption of Mary Shelley's Frankenstein that took place in the modern day.
+In the early 1980s Cronenberg attempted to make a film adaptation of Mary Shelley's Frankenstein that took place in the modern day.
 Cronenberg wrote an original script for Universal after Videodrome titled Six Legs, but the film was never made, although aspects were incorporated into The Fly and Naked Lunch.

 Since the 1980s, Cronenberg had planned on directing a film called Red Cars, about the 1961 Grand Prix automobile race won by Phil Hill.
-Unable to get the project funded, he adapted his screenplay in the form of an artbook, published in 2005.
+Unable to receive funding for the project, he adapted his screenplay in the form of an artbook, published in 2005.

 Cronenberg was offered the role of director for Witness while it was under the name Come Home, but declined as he "could never be a fan of the Amish".
 He was also offered the director's position for Return of the Jedi, Flashdance, Top Gun, and Beverly Hills Cop.
 Marc Boyman offered Cronenberg the position of director for The Incubus, but declined although this led to Boyman producing The Fly and Dead Ringers.

+In the mid-1980s, Cronenberg was signed on to direct The Hitchhiker's Guide to the Galaxy for Ivan Reitman, but he ended up doing The Fly instead.

-Cronenberg also worked for nearly a year on a version of Total Recall (1990), but experienced "creative differences" with producers Dino De Laurentiis and Ronald Shusett; a different version of the film was eventually made by Paul Verhoeven.
+Cronenberg worked for nearly a year on a version of Total Recall (1990), but had creative differences with producers Dino De Laurentiis and Ronald Shusett; a different version of the film was eventually made by Paul Verhoeven.
 Cronenberg related in his 1992 memoir, Cronenberg on Cronenberg that, as a fan of Philip K. Dick—author of "We Can Remember it For You Wholesale", the short story upon which the film was based— his dissatisfaction with what he envisioned the film to be and what it ended up being pained him so greatly that, for a time, he suffered a migraine just thinking about it, akin to a needle piercing his eye.

 In 1993, Cronenberg signed a deal with Paragon Entertainment Corporation in which he would create a six-part television series called Crimes Against Nature for CBC Television.
 Cronenberg described the series as "William Burroughs meets Jean-Luc Godard's Alphaville."
 He started writing it on August 1, and filming was meant to begin in February 1994 using 35 mm film.
 The show was set in 2010 and was about members of the "Flesh Squad" police force.
 Carol Reynolds, the president of Paragon Entertainment, stated that each episode would cost between $500,000-600,000.